 "Grand Rapids Iconic Downtown Hotels, Still Here and Long Gone" —Michigan Postcard Club Monday, December 8 at 7 p.m. at Trinity United Methodist Church, Grand Rapids.

-VanderPloeg is the recipient of the 2023 Albert Baxter Award from the Grand Rapids Historical Society for significant contributions to the preservation and interpretation of Grand River Valley history and the 2021 David D. Smith Humanitarian Award from the Grand Rapids Chapter, American Institute of Architects for elevating architecture in the community.
-VanderPloeg’s background is in Library Administration and Research with Master’s Degrees from Indiana University and Aquinas College.
+Content Creator and Site Administrator Pam VanderPloeg is the recipient of the 2023 Albert Baxter Award from the Grand Rapids Historical Society for significant contributions to the preservation and interpretation of Grand River Valley history and the 2021 David D. Smith Humanitarian Award from the Grand Rapids Chapter, American Institute of Architects for elevating architecture in the community.
+VanderPloeg’s background is in Library Administration and Research, with Master’s Degrees from Indiana University and Aquinas College.